frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

 title: Introduction Guide
 ---

 Let's say we have a few raw data files.
-It's just been collected by the data researchers, and the quality of the data is still far from perfect.
+This data has just been collected by the data researchers, and the quality of the data is still far from perfect.
 In fact, they haven't even removed their comments from the first row!

 ```bash